 How to Get Around Angkor Temples

-Tours to Angkor Wat Temple or any other temple in the region begin from the town of Siem Reap.
-You can use a motorbike taxi, tuk-tuk, private car, or minivan, depending on the size of your group.
+Tours to Angkor Wat Temple or any other temple in the region begin from Siem Reap.
+Depending on your group size, you can use a motorbike taxi, tuk-tuk, private car, or minivan.

 Best Hotels for Accommodation Near Angkor Wat Temple